byuceaccessibility/byuceaccessibility.github.io/AccessibilityPanel.md

 The Report folder is in a sub folder of the main `A11y` folder, specifically `C:\Users\*******\Desktop\A11y\Reports`.
 A quick way to open this folder is to click on the `Report List` heading above the reports on the Accessibility Panel's user interface.

+### Help Filling out the Panel fields

+All of the fields in the panel's interface contain informational tooltips to aid in the correct filling out of the fields.
+There is a small (i) icon that, when clicked, will show the corresponding tooltip for that field.

 ### Prototype Reviews
 {:refdef: style="text-align: center;"}
 ![Accessibility Panel User Interface](assets/img/PrototypePanelGUI.png)